 Architecture: The Event-Driven Post-Processing Pipeline

-The "Polish" of a modern media architecture lies in the asynchronous hand-off.
-At Stacklyn Labs, we don't block the API waiting for an MP4 to save.
-We use Azure Event Grid to trigger downstream workflows.
+The polish of a modern media architecture lies in the asynchronous hand-off.
+When the recording ends, you cannot block the client-side API waiting for cloud servers to transcode an MP4.

 Production Strategy: Testing and Deployment